School Chaplaincy - Supporting wellbeing in NSW schools

 Proven effective involvement in and a demonstrated understanding of the operation of State schools.

-Generate Employee Requirements
+SU Australia (Generate) Employee Requirements

-Generate requires employees to have a commitment to Christian faith, conduct and professional development as well as adherence to Child Protection regulations and Department of Education guidelines.
+SU Australia (Generate) requires employees to have a commitment to Christian faith, conduct and professional development as well as adherence to Child Protection regulations and Department of Education guidelines.